 Furries.
 You might know them as “the people who dress up in the giant animal mascot costumes.”
 Or, depending on the media you consume, you may also know them as “the people who think they’re animals and have a weird fetish for fur.”
 Or, just as likely, you have never heard the term “furry” before outside the context of your pet dog or the neighbor with the back hair who mows his lawn without a shirt on every Saturday.
 Regardless of what you have or have not heard about furries, it might surprise you to learn that there is a team of researchers who have devoted their careers to studying this fandom.
-Perhaps even more surprising is what nearly a decade of research on the subject can tell us all about how we relate to animals, how we understand ourselves, and how we benefit from letting our inner child run wild every so often.
+Perhaps even more surprising is what nearly a decade of research on the subject can tell us all about how we relate to animals, how we understand ourselves, and how we benefit from letting the inner child run wild every so often.

 What are furries?

-Before talking about what we can learn from furries, it would be useful to have an idea of what, exactly they are.
+Before talking about what we can learn from furries, it would be useful to have an idea of what they are, exactly.
 Put simply, furries are fans.
 In the same way that Star Trek fans are fans of Star Trek and sports fans are fans of sports, furries are fans of media that features anthropomorphic animals—that is, animals who walk, talk, and do otherwise human things.
 At first glance, it seems like anthropomorphic animals are a bizarre thing to be a fan of.
-That is, until you realize that most North Americans today grew up watching Mickey Mouse and Bugs Bunny cartoons and reading books like The Tale of Peter Rabbit and Charlotte’s Web, and continue this proud tradition by taking our children to see the films like Zootopia.
+That is until you realize that most North Americans today grew up watching Mickey Mouse and Bugs Bunny cartoons and reading books like The Tale of Peter Rabbit and Charlotte’s Web, and continue this proud tradition by taking our children to see the films like Zootopia.
 Sure, the intended audience of these works may be children, but the same could also be said for Star Wars and Harry Potter, a fact that has not dissuaded the millions of adult fans of these series either.

 Demographically, the furry fandom is comprised predominantly of white males in their teens to mid-twenties.
 For the most part, they represent what you would expect to find in a typical geek or nerd subculture: Above-average school performance (nearly half are college students), an interest in computers and science, and a passion for video games, science fiction, fantasy, and anime.
-Less typical, however, are the fandom’s LGBTQ demographics: Furries are seven times more likely than the general population to identify as transgender and about five times more likely to identify as non-heterosexual.
+Less typical, however, is the fandom’s LGBTQ demographics: Furries are seven times more likely than the general population to identify as transgender and about five times more likely to identify as non-heterosexual.
 Given this composition, it should come as no surprise that the furry fandom is a community defined in no small part by its inclusivity.
-This fandom embraces norms of being welcoming and non-judgmental to all.
+This fandom embraces the norms of being welcoming and non-judgmental to all.

 But aren’t furries…?